Tim Anderson Player Props: White Sox vs. Giants

 - The 8.6 strikeouts per nine innings put together by the Giants pitching staff last season ranked 16th in MLB.

-- The Giants' 3.89 team ERA ranked 15th across all league pitching staffs.
+- The Giants had a 3.89 team ERA that ranked 15th among all MLB pitching staffs.

-- The Giants allowed the first-fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to give up the fewest home runs in baseball (132 total, 0.8 per game).

-- DeSclafani takes the mound for his first start of the season for the Giants.
+- The Giants will send Webb (0-1) out to make his second start of the season.

-- When he last appeared on Sunday, June 26, the 32-year-old right-hander started the game and went 2 2/3 innings against the Cincinnati Reds.
+- In his last time out on Thursday, the righty threw six innings against the New York Yankees, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.